-- The student must submit evidence of extensive background and/or experience in the subject area to the instructor of the course. - The student must have completed twelve (12) or more units at Crafton Hills College or be a permanent employee of the San Bernardino Community College District. - The student must be enrolled in the college during the semester in which the examination is taken. - The student must have the approval of a full-time instructor in the discipline. - Foreign Language courses can only be challenged in sequence from lowest to highest level in order to receive proper credit.
+- The student must submit evidence of extensive background and/or experience in the subject area to the instructor of the course at Crafton Hills College or be a permanent employee of the San Bernardino Community College District. - The student must be enrolled in the college during the semester in which the examination is taken. - The student must have the approval of a full-time instructor in the discipline. - Foreign Language courses can only be challenged in sequence from lowest to highest level in order to receive proper credit.
 See a counselor for details.